^

 • Hyperbilirubinemia: The drug should also be used with caution in patients with hyperbilirubinemia.

-• Pregnancy and lactation: Flutamide is contraindicated in pregnant women as it may cause birth defects in the fetus.
-It is also contraindicated in nursing mothers, as it can be excreted in breast milk.
+• Pregnancy and lactation: Flutamide is contraindicated in pregnant women because it may cause birth defects in the fetus.
+It is also contraindicated in nursing mothers because it may be excreted in breast milk.

 • Patients with neurological or psychiatric disorders: In these patients, the use of flutamide also requires caution due to its potential effects on the nervous system.